horacehoff/spock/README.md

 ## Instruction Set

-Compute uses an instruction set with a size of 8 bytes.
+Spock uses an instruction set with a size of 8 bytes.
 The available instructions can be seen [here](src/main.rs).

 ```